 Each room features a computer and Internet access, light/temperature controls, two oversized chairs for parents (one which can be used as a bed), a refrigerator for breast milk, closets and natural light.

-In addition, the NICU floor features a large family waiting room (which was not available before), a parent/physician conference room, a nourishment room with two large freezers for breast milk and two expanded nurses stations.
+In addition, the NICU floor features a large family waiting room, a parent/physician conference room, a nourishment room with two large freezers for breast milk and two expanded nurses stations.
 Edward's NICU has 63 nurses and 12 support staff members.

 NICU families also have access to the Ronald McDonald Family Room, the first of its kind in Illinois, a place for parents to rest and regroup when they're at Edward with their sick children.
 The Family Room has a living room, relaxation areas, kitchen, two computer stations with Internet access, two sleeping rooms, showers and a playroom for patients and siblings.